French Income Tax Payable in 2019

 Most 2018 income will escape taxation this year, but if you remain liable on an 'exceptional' basis how much might you expect to have to pay?

 In two months' time anyone who is resident in France will be required to make their annual tax return.
 Non-residents with French sourced income also need to make a tax declaration in France on that income.

-However, due to the introduction of deduction at source in 2019 (prélèvement à la source) very few households will pay any income tax on their 2018 income.
+However, due to the introduction of deduction at source in 2019 (prélèvement à la source) very few households will pay any income tax or social charges on their 2018 income.

 This year, the normal one-year time lag between income collection and tax payment has been eliminated due to the deduction at source.

 In practice, of course, for many expatriates the payment of income tax remains on 'an account' basis, due to the absence of an employer or French pension administrator to deduct the tax.
 The deduction at source, therefore, refers primarily to salaried income.

 Investment income, such as savings and dividends, will be taxed at source, as is in 2018, through the prélèvement forfaitaire unique – PFU, although it is possible to opt out of being taxed on this basis.

 To avoid double taxation in 2019, the tax due on income in 2018 will be erased by means of an exceptional tax credit, called the crédit d’impôt modernisation du recouvrement (CIMR).
 This credit does not apply to investment income.